hjeglinton/Data_Analysis_Portfolio/README.md

 This repository showcases three distinct data analysis projects, showcasing my skills in exploratory data analysis, model selection, and designing simulation studies.

+## Project 1
-### Project 1: Exploratory Data Analysis on Prenatal/Childhood Smoke Exposure and Adolescent Behavior
+### Exploratory Data Analysis on Prenatal/Childhood Smoke Exposure and Adolescent Behavior

 **Background**:  The prenatal and postnatal periods represent critical stages of human development, during which environmental factors can shape the child's long-term health and well-being [1].
 Among many factors that influence fetal and neonatal development, maternal smoking has emerged as a concern associated with a variety of adverse outcomes, not only affecting the immediate health of the newborn but potentially extending into adolescence and beyond.